ilebedev/.vimrc/README.md

 `set mousemodel=popup_setpos` | Allows the terminal to pop up a menu on rightclick.
 See [here](http://vimdoc.sourceforge.net/htmldoc/options.html#'mousemodel').
 `set selectmode=mouse` | enable mouse input!
 This does many nice things, like allowing you to click around to move the cursor.

-Idnentation makes code cleaner.
+Indentation makes code cleaner.
 I use spaces instead of tabs, and use 2 spaces per tab for compact-looking code.

 Command in `.vimrc` | What the command does
 ------------- | -------------
 `set autoindent` | Attempt to ident automatically.
-`set paste` | Fix identation of code pasted into Vim.
+`set paste` | Fix indentation of code pasted into Vim.
 `set expandtab` | Replace tabs with spaces.
 `set shiftwidth=2` | Tabs are 2 spaces.
 `set tabstop=2` | Tabs are aligned to 2-space intervals.
-`filetype plugin indent on` | Use filetypes for identation.
+`filetype plugin indent on` | Use filetypes for indentation.
 Also used for highlighting, etc.
 `set smarttab` | Try to be [smart](http://vim.wikia.com/wiki/Indent_with_tabs,_align_with_spaces) about tabulation.
 `set list` | display whitespace visually
 `set listchars=tab:>.,extends:⤾,precedes:⤿,nbsp:.` | Display tabs as ">..." for tabwidth 4